decaf-dev/obsidian-dataloom/README.md

 ### Version 3.4.0

 -   The pound sign `#` in tags are now optional.
 See `Tags` below for more details.
+-   NLT now supports bold, italics, highlight and underline.
+See `Markdown` below for more details.

 ### Version 3.3.0